Modeling Concepts

 Relationship between ModelingToolkit and NetworkDynamics

-A crucial part of using this Library is understanding the relationship between ModelingToolkit models and NetworkDynamics.
+A crucial part of using this library is understanding the relationship between ModelingToolkit models and NetworkDynamics.

-and Line
+and compile_line

 function to compile the MTK models and create EdgeModel